ballardtj/ballardtj.github.io/_posts/2026-02-24-workplace-injury-claims-cost-organisations.md

   }
 </style>

-📊 What type of workplace injury claims cost organisations the most?

-I shared some data a few weeks ago showing that workers compensation claims for mental health issues are among the fastest growing type of claim (see link to previous post in comments).
+I shared some data a few weeks ago showing that workers compensation claims for mental health issues are among the fastest growing type of claim.

 But how much do these claims actually cost organisations?